Ellen Ash Peters: Memberships, awards and honors

-Peters is an alumni fellow of the Yale Corporation and a former member of the board of managers of Swarthmore College.
-She is a member of the Council of the American Law Institute, the American Philosophical Society, and the American Academy of Arts and Sciences.
+Peters was an alumni fellow of the Yale Corporation and a former member of the board of managers of Swarthmore College.
+She was a member of the Council of the American Law Institute, the American Philosophical Society, and the American Academy of Arts and Sciences.

-Peters was the first recipient of the Ella T. Grasso Distinguished Service Medal, and has received a number of other awards, including the Connecticut Trial Lawyers' Association Judiciary Award, the Yale Law School Distinguished Service Medal, the Hartford College for Women's Pioneer Woman Award, and the National Center for State Courts' Warren E. Burger Award (2002).
+Peters was the first recipient of the Ella T. Grasso Distinguished Service Medal, and received a number of other awards, including the Connecticut Trial Lawyers' Association Judiciary Award, the Yale Law School Distinguished Service Medal, the Hartford College for Women's Pioneer Woman Award, and the National Center for State Courts' Warren E. Burger Award (2002).
 She received an honorary Doctor of Laws from the University of Connecticut in 1992.

 March 21, 2015, was declared "Ellen Ash Peters Day" in Connecticut by Governor Dannel P. Malloy of Connecticut.

-Personal life
+Personal life and death

 Peters's first marriage was to Robert Peters, a psychiatrist.
 They had three children and subsequently divorced.

 Peters then married Phillip I. Blumberg, the former dean of the University of Connecticut Law School.
-The couple lives in West Hartford.
+The couple lived in West Hartford.

+Blumberg died in 2021.
+Peters died in West Hartford, Connecticut on April 17, 2024, at the age of 94.